LCBC-UiO/js_nettfix/README.md

 # Nettfix

+This little application should enable users to make small edits to incoming nettskjema data.
+These edits are stored in json files along side the original data on the local file system.

 ## Runnin a localhost server of the application

 To prepare the application to run, you will need to download all the necessary components.